georgexyz19/inkscapetutorial.org/content/posts/extension6_svg _file_format.md

 ## Paths

-Path element is more powerful than basic shapes.
+Path element is more complicated than basic shapes.
 It has a `d` attribute which consists of commands and values.
 The command is a single letter followed by a value or a coordinate.
 The uppercase command indicates parameters are absolute values, and lowercase command indicates relative values.